Before you can grow your own food, you need a place to plant it, and for that you’ll need a garden bed prepped and ready for food production.

 As a final note on watering, the majority of problems growing vegetables can be traced back to bad watering practices.

-A handy book on vegetable growing trouble shooting is worth its weight in gold.
+A handy book on vegetable growing trouble shooting (Amazon Link) is worth its weight in gold.

 It’s really that simple; mulch your garden.